 Step 4: Earn Higher Level Credentials and Become a Certified Professional Coder (CPC)

 You can gain additional medical coding certificates to stand out in the field.
-They are not required but they are like getting a graduate degree, helping you to develop your skills and specialize in an area of expertise.
+They are not required, but they are like getting a graduate degree, helping you to develop your skills and specialize in an area of expertise.

 You should consider earning these additional certifications after at least one to two years of initial work experience.
 Some advanced certifications include: Certified Professional Coder (CPC), Certified Outpatient Coder (COC), Certified Risk Adjustment Coder (CRC), and Certified Inpatient Coder (CIC).

-Should You Become a Medical Coder in 2020?
+Should You Become a Medical Coder?

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"